JamesMcAvoy/File-sharing-website/README.md

 git clone https://github.com/JamesMcAvoy/File-sharing-website.git
 composer install
 ```
-Change the config.json file and the index as you want.<br />
+Change the parameters in the config.json file and in the index.php file (in the public folder) as you want.<br />
 Since you cannot change the ```upload_max_filesize``` parameter directly in the config file/script, you have to be sure that the value of ```"uploadMaxSize"``` is smaller than ```upload_max_filesize``` on your php.ini file (by default 2MB). <br />
 Then, run the database creation script.